Identity & Sync Groups

 A human gets their full membership automatically (identityRoles).
 There are

-three ways to narrow a participant to specific entities — a page on one deck, or
+three ways to narrow a participant to specific entities — a page on one workspace, or

 an agent pointed at the entities it’s working on.
 You never hand-write